Yallourn North

 Yallourn North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects likely to impact the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects likely affecting the region.
 Notable ones are Gippsland Sports and Entertainment Park Upgrade, Lake Narracan Resort, Maryvale Energy from Waste Facility, and Mitchell Grove.
-The following details those likely most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.